dnadesign/silverstripe-datedropdownselectorfield/README.md

 ## Installion

 	composer require "dnadesign/silverstripe-datedropdownselectorfield": "dev-master"

 ## Features

- * DateSelectorField - FormField providing 3 dropdown options
+ * `DateSelectorField` - FormField providing 3 dropdown options
- * DateRangeSelectorField - Composite Field containing two DateSelectorField instances for selecting a range
+ * `DateRangeSelectorField` - Composite Field containing two DateSelectorField instances for selecting a range
- * DateRangeFilter - SearchFilter for use in ModelAdmin and other contexts for use with the DateRangeSelectorField
+ * `DateRangeFilter` - SearchFilter for use in ModelAdmin and other contexts for use with the DateRangeSelectorField
+ * UserForms integration

 ## License